jzelenjak/pacman-logs-elastic/README.md

 Feel free to change the file and/or path depending on your setup.

+## Elastic Common Schema

+The [ECS_MAPPING.md](./ECS_MAPPING.md) file lists the mappings for different types of Pacman log lines to [Elastic Common Schema (ECS)](https://www.elastic.co/docs/reference/ecs).
+We tried to find a balance between ECS-compliancy, semantics, and consistency.

+Note that this mapping is not exhaustive and is based on the Pacman log lines that we have encountered (with the corresponding format).
+It may be updated in the future if we encounter other types of log lines.

 ## Example logs

 In the [example-logs](./example-logs/) directory, you can find some old logs which you can check to get the idea of Pacman logs.